ikemnkur/MicroTraxApp/src/components/task at hand.md

 one question will be choosen to reward the user if they answer correctly

 Maybe a simple analytics page that list the actives ads for each user and the cost and views/impressions

+there should be 4 pages in total and 2 components for displaying the ad and the reward modal
+* create ad page (edit)
+* preview page
+* insights/analytics/history page (view a list a host user's ads)
+* Help page for explaining how the ad system works
+* the insertable ad react component
+* reward modal react component

+Then i would a need a backend service to handle this front end logic and a plan to mysql as a db